filecoin-project/FIPs/FIPS/fip-xxxx.md

 ## Test Cases
 All pre-existing unit tests in the Verified Registry, Market and Miner Actors should expect and observe the emission of the events defined in this proposal wherever applicable.

-Existing Integration tests should also expect and observe the emission of events defined in this proposal wherever applicable.
+Existing integration tests should also expect and observe the emission of events defined in this proposal wherever applicable.

 ## Security Considerations
 This proposal does not introduce any reductions in security.